-1. Press the '...' button and select the zip file for the firmware you will install.
-There is no need to unpack the zip file since the Deviation Uploader will handle that.

-- 2. If this is an initial install, all the 'Replace' boxes, along with 'Format' will be preselected. - 3.
-Click the 'Install/Upgrade' option.
+- 1) Press the '...' button and select the zip file for the firmware you will install.
+There is no need to unpack the zip file since the Deviation Uploader will handle that. - 2) If this is an initial install, all the 'Replace' boxes, along with 'Format' will be preselected.
+On the Devo F7 and Devo F12E initial install, select the 'Format' check box if not already selected. - 3) Click the 'Install/Upgrade' option.
 Installation will take a few minutes, so be patient.
 A pop-up dialog box will notify you when installation is completed.
-You are done. - 4.
-Turn off your Devo transmitter.
+You are done. - 4) Turn off your Devo transmitter.
 When you turn it on again, you'll be greeted by the Deviation splash screen.